+[Clause 1 amended by No. 16 of 1980 s.
+4.]

 2. Quorum

 To constitute a meeting there must be more than one-half of the members present.

 3. Meetings

 The Minister or the Chairman may at any time convene a meeting and a meeting shall be convened by the Chairman within 7 days of the receipt by him of a written request signed by one-third of the members specifying the business in respect of which the meeting is to be convened.